 St. Hubert’s does not permit the enrollment of animals known or suspected to be wolf hybrids in its dog training classes.

 St. Hubert’s may release a wolf hybrid to an individual or organization qualified to harbor it when such individual or organization provides rescue, housing and does not breed or promote wolf hybrids as pets.

 St. Hubert’s believes that people should co-exist in harmony with wildlife.
 St. Hubert’s recognizes that intervention is sometimes necessary to ensure public health and safety, and to provide humane assistance to injured, sick or orphaned wildlife in the community.

 St. Hubert’s provides humane assistance to sick, injured or orphaned wildlife under the terms of its municipal animal control service contracts.
 The organization also assists residents within these service areas with the humane removal of wildlife which has gained access to residential or commercial establishments in certain situations.
 All such assistance is provided by certified animal control officers in the manner most appropriate to ensure public safety and humane handling of the animal.

 Privacy and personal information security is very important to us and St. Hubert’s Animal Welfare Center fully respects the privacy of our adopters, donors and volunteers.
-St. Hubert’s Animal Welfare Center collects personal information on the online donation pages to properly acknowledge gifts, enable donation transaction processing and send future correspondence.
+St. Hubert’s Animal Welfare Center collects personal information from our donors to properly acknowledge gifts, enable donation transaction processing and send future correspondence.
 St. Hubert’s also provides the option make an anonymous donation.
-St. Hubert’s does not sell, trade or share donor information to any outside agencies, nor does it send donor mailings on behalf of other organizations.
+St. Hubert’s does not sell, trade or share any donor information to any outside agencies, nor does it send donor mailings on behalf of other organizations.